raystack/meteor/plugins/processors/script/README.md

 # script

-`script` processor will run the user specified script to transform each asset that is emitted by the extractor.
+`script` processor will run the user specified script to transform each record that is emitted by the extractor.
 Currently, [Tengo][tengo] is the only supported script engine.